Here you will find answers to some frequently asked questions relating to resource consents:

-To transfer your consent to another person at the same site, download our Transfer of consent form.
+To transfer your consent to another person at the same site, download our Change of resource consent holder form.

 You can apply to GWRC to change or cancel any of your resource consent conditions, except for the expiry date.
 If the changes you propose will have only minor effects on the environment, your application will be processed on a non-notified basis.
 The initial fixed application fee for processing your non-notified application is $506 (incl.
 GST).
 If your application requires limited or full notification, the initial fixed application fee will be $5,060.00 (limited notified) or $10,120.00 (fully notified).